elyukai/tsondb/README.md

 Note that some imports may shadow global objects (like `String` and `Object` in the example above).
 If you need a different name for an import, instead renaming an import, you can import a longer version of all declaration and type functions &mdash; declarations have a `Decl` suffix (e.g. `EntityDecl`) and types have a `Type` suffix (e.g. `StringType`).
 The simple imports are preferred due to simplicity, but you can also always use the suffixed names if you prefer to not shadow global objects.

 Make sure to always pass `import.meta.url` as the first parameter to each declaration function, otherwise some functionality will not work at all or will not work as expected.

+To actually add `Ùser` to your schema, either list it in the array passed to the `Schema` function or reference it in an entity that is already listed.

 ### Available Declarations